TUPM96/xe_tham_do/ros2_ws/src/libs/xtensor/docs/source/related.rst

-The xtensor-fftw_ project is an extension to the xtensor library, offering bindings to the fftw library.  ``xtensor-fftw`` powers the ``xt::fftw`` functionalities, which are the counterpart to NumPy's ``fft`` module.
+The xtensor-fftw_ project is an extension to the xtensor library, offering bindings to the fftw library.  ``xtensor-fftw`` powers the ``xt::fftw`` functionalities, which are the counterpart to numpy's ``fft`` module.

 Example 1: Calculate a derivative in Fourier space
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~